 – This whole new world order idea is a bunch of banking and intellectual elites that basically have the same sort of mentality, control the economy, control the issuing of currencies and you control the nation.
 And control the food you control the people.
 Control the issuance of the currency and credit of the nation and I don’t care who you put in power.
 Because they know, controlling the money you control the nation.
 And in society we are not aware of this.
 But this is all part of this whole globalization scheme that is happening right now.

 THE LOSS OF JOBS DUE TO NAFTA

-The american government subsidies american corporations.
-These american corporations could then sell its corn in Mexico for a cheaper price then the Mexican farmers could compete with.
+The American government subsidies American corporations.
+These American corporations could then sell its corn in Mexico for a cheaper price then the Mexican farmers could compete with.
 So many Mexican farmers went bankrupt.
-American companies moved their production to Mexico since the labour was much cheaper.
-A mexican worker could earn one dollar an hour instead of 26 dollar in the U.S. The mexican workers in U.S. companies in Mexico didn’t get pay for healthcare or pension as the american workers did in U.S. So the corporations could save some more money on that.
+American companies moved their production to Mexico since the labor was much cheaper.
+A Mexican worker could earn one dollar an hour instead of 26 dollar in the U.S. The Mexican workers in U.S. companies in Mexico didn’t get pay for healthcare or pension as the American workers did in U.S. So the corporations could save some more money on that.

 When the corporations moved their production to Mexico the American workers got unemployed.
 Some got their wages lowered since the corporations threaten the workers that the company would move its production to Mexico if the workers didn’t agree on lowered wages.
 In 2003 it was said that 1,2 million jobs in Mexico was lost due to NAFTA.
 In U.S. the numbers was about 500 000 in 2003.
 Many Mexicans have gone illegally in to America to search for jobs because of this.
 It’s about 10 millions illegal immigrants in U.S. In 1992 U.S. had about 5,4 billion surplus against Mexico.
 In 2003 that number was 40 billion deficit.